 Warning: Long Profile ahead!

 Each dimension takes the form of a universe and continuity of its own.
 For example, I've placed SDMI in it's own universe, different than the mainstream Scooby-Doo series from SDWAY.

 Dimension One: This dimension contains my modern-day reboot of Scooby-Doo.
 All human members of the gang are born in 1995, with Shaggy being born in New York City during the spring, Fred and Daphne being born in the late-summer of the same year, and Velma born in the late-fall of 1995.
 See Timeline below.

 Dimension Two: Also my modern-day reboot of Scooby-Doo with aspects of my Coolsville Central series.
 However, Shaggy's father Sam Rogers never served as a police officer and is instead a career Marine Corps officer who was killed in action during his second deployment to Afghanistan in 2002.

 Dimension Three: This dimension contains my reboot of Scooby-Doo!
 Mystery Incorporated.
-William Wu will have a counterpart in this dimension.

 Dimension Four: Contains the mainstream Hanna-Barbera canon of the Scooby-Doo franchise.
 See below

 Dimension Five: Contains the early Hanna-Barbera canon and the pre-2010 Warner Bros. and Cartoon Network canon of the franchise.
 See below